saki1994/frontend/README.md

 # TO DO - styling

-1. Form Card
+1. Memorize card

-- daily list
-- delete
-- edit box
+- render check icon when memorize btn is clicked.